Flat Holography & Holographic Renormalization: Scalar Field: The on-shell action: general considerations

 and introducing $\tilde{\Pi} := \Pi/(\mathtt{s}\sqrt{|h|})$, the Hamiltonian density is $H = \mathtt{s}\sqrt{|h|}(N\mathscr{H} + N^{a}\mathscr{H}_{a})$ where

 This splitting is fictitious in a fixed background, but it would be promoted to the Hamiltonian and momentum constraints when gravity is dynamical.
-The Hamilton--Jacobi equation in its ``Lagrangian form" \eqref{eq:HamiltonJacobiII} takes the form
+The Hamilton-Jacobi equation in its ``Lagrangian form" \eqref{eq:HamiltonJacobiII} takes the form { } where we expressed \eqref{eq:totder} via